-VM Profile Bandwidth Shaping (see "VM Profiles" on page 205) is configured per VM group and is enforced on the server by a virtual switch in the hypervisor.
-Shaping is unidirectional and limits traffic transmitted from the virtual switch to the G8264.
+VM Profile Bandwidth Shaping (see "VM Profiles" on page 193) is configured per VM group and is enforced on the server by a virtual switch in the hypervisor.
+Shaping is unidirectional and limits traffic transmitted from the virtual switch to the G8052.
 Shaping is performed prior to transmit VM Policy Bandwidth Control.
 If the egress traffic for a virtual switch port group exceeds shaping parameters, the traffic is dropped by the virtual switch in the hypervisor.
-Shaping uses server CPU resources, but prevents extra traffic from consuming bandwidth between the server and the G8264.
-Shaping is not supported simultaneously on the same ports as vNICs.
+Shaping uses server CPU resources, but prevents extra traffic from consuming bandwidth between the server and the G8052.

 VM Policy Bandwidth Control is configured per VE, and can be set independently for transmit traffic.
-Bandwidth policies are enforced by the G8264.
+Bandwidth policies are enforced by the G8052.
 VE traffic that exceeds configured levels is dropped by the switch upon ingress.
 Setting txrate uses ACL resources on the switch.